cesare-montresor/lovematch/README.md

-_This repo is not activly developed, i just pusblished an old excerzie for the sake of sharing.
-Maybe usefull for others._
+_This repo is not activly developed, I just pusblished an old excerzie for the sake of sharing._

-# lovematch
+# LoveMatch

-A plugin for OxWall to provide astrological matching and compatibility between users.
+A plugin for OxWall to provide astrological matching and compatibility between users. https://www.oxwall.com/

-https://www.oxwall.com/
+__Code is compatible with OxWall back in 2014, I have no idea if it would work today,probably there have been some API changes that breaks it.__